"No believer in Christ... can avoid this supreme duty:

-Come & See is a 5 day visit to Big Woods, the mission base of Family Missions Company in Abbeville, Louisiana.
-During your Come & See, you will participate in the life of the FMC community and learn more about living as a full-time Catholic missionary with Family Missions Company.
+Come and See is a four-day visit to Big Woods, the mission base of Family Missions Company in Abbeville, Louisiana.
+During your Come and See, you will participate in the life of the FMC community and learn more about living as a full-time Catholic missionary with Family Missions Company.
 You will have an opportunity to meet and fellowship with the Directors of FMC and other FMC missionaries as you discern your potential missionary vocation.
 Children are most welcome!